rocket-pool/docs.rocketpool.net/docs/en/odao/overview.md

 - Access to an **Archive-Mode Execution Client**, which can either act as your primary client or a supplementary (fallback) client.
 It will only be used in rare circumstances where duties require your node to recall an Execution Layer state that has been pruned from your Execution Client.
 Nevertheless, it is **critical** that you have access to an Archive Node during these periods to ensure your duties are able to be fulfilled successfully.
   - We **strongly** recommend you use an on-premises archive node for this, as services such as [Infura](https://infura.io/pricing) or [Alchemy](https://www.alchemy.com/pricing) have shown some difficulty in keeping up with demand during critical periods such as constructing the rewards tree.
 - Access to an **Archive-Mode Beacon Node's REST API endpoint** (via HTTP).
 This can be a locally-run client, as is the case with most Rocket Pool nodes, or it can link to external clients that you or your organization maintain independently.
-- The standard Smartnode CLI.
+- The standard Smart Node CLI.
-- The Smartnode daemon is configured and running in `watchtower` mode (this is included with the standard Smartnode bundle for all users, but only actively performs duties for Oracle DAO nodes).
+- The Smart Node daemon is configured and running in `watchtower` mode (this is included with the standard Smart Node bundle for all users, but only actively performs duties for Oracle DAO nodes).
   - This can be run in a Docker container (standard setup) or as a simple `systemd` service ("Native" mode).
 - Enough ETH to pay for the gas costs of your duties (discussed later).